ExceptionUnknown/PowerShellPromptCollection/README.md

 ## Installation + Dependencies

+To install, simply add the contents of the file to your Profile.

 These Prompts leverage ANSI Escape sequences for colorization, so your mileage may vary on appearance.
 If it looks bad, and you use Windows Terminal, I suggest making changes to your Color Scheme.

 You **WILL** need to have installed [Nerd Fonts by ryanoasis](https://github.com/ryanoasis/nerd-fonts) in order for many of these functions (*the ones with 'NF' in the filename*) to display correctly.
 Otherwise you will end up with a big fat ***?*** instead. **Set your terminal's font to 'Hack Nerd Font' and they will display correctly.
 Other Nerd Fonts may include all the symbols but they may not.**